 6. People with disability have the same opportunities as other people to participate in any public consultation by a public authority.

 7. People with disability have the same opportunities as other people to obtain and maintain employment with a public authority.

 [Schedule 3 amended: Gazette 11 Jun 2013 p.
 2164-5.]

-Schedule 4 — Prescribed service providers and complaint returns

-[r.
-41(2) and (3)]

-[Heading inserted: Gazette 17 Jul 2015 p.
-2916.]

-Division 1 — Service providers

-[Heading inserted: Gazette 17 Jul 2015 p.
-2916.]
+[Schedule 4 deleted: SL 2021/165 r.